logiqai/docs/deploying-logiq/logiq-paas-deployment/deploying-logiq-eks-with-aws-alb.md

-# Deploying Logiq EKS with AWS ALB
+# Deploying Apica Ascent EKS with AWS ALB

 ### Prerequisites

-You have a working EKS cluster with the ALB ingress controller for deploying LOGIQ.
+You have a working EKS cluster with the ALB ingress controller for deploying Apica Ascent.
 Please refer to the section on <mark style="color:blue;">enabling AWS ALB ingress controller</mark> in the PaaS Deployment document for more details.

 ### Configure you values.yaml to use NodePort services